What is hemifacial microsomia?

 Below are some of the interventions your child may need.
 If you have any questions about treatment for your child, please talk to your child’s healthcare team or call the Division of Plastic, Reconstructive and Oral Surgery at 215-590-2208.

-• Ears: Some children with abnormally-shaped or missing ears may choose to have a series of reconstructive surgeries to make the ear appear more normal.
-The first surgery typically occurs after age 6, when your child’s ears have almost reached adult-size.
+Ears: Some children with abnormally shaped or missing ears may choose to have a series of reconstructive surgeries to make the ear appear more normal.
+The first surgery typically occurs after age 6, when your child’s ears have almost reached adult size.
 Another option is to make an artificial or prosthetic ear, which also requires several surgeries.
 Learn more about how ear deformities are treated by the Division of Plastic, Reconstructive and Oral Surgery.

-• Soft tissue deficiencies: Children with skin, cheek and other soft tissue deficiencies may need augmentation procedures such as fat grafting or tissue transfer.
+- Soft tissue deficiencies: Children with skin, cheek and other soft tissue deficiencies may need augmentation procedures such as fat grafting or tissue transfer.

-• Lateral facial cleft: A lateral facial cleft is one of the most severe deficiencies found with hemifacial microsomia.
+- Lateral facial cleft/cleft lip and palate: Babies born with cleft lip or palate can have surgical repairs done during the child’s first year.
+Cleft lip repair is typically performed when your child is 3 to 6 months old, while cleft palate surgery is generally performed when your child is about a year old.
+A lateral facial cleft is one of the most severe deficiencies found with hemifacial microsomia.
 It requires a staged reconstruction, similar to the process used in routine repair of cleft lip and palate.
 In this procedure, surgeons will create a ring of muscle around your child’s mouth, connecting the corners and drawing up the lateral line of the lower lip.
-This reconstructive procedure also helps with feeding and speaking.
+This reconstructive procedure also helps with feeding and speech.

-• Bony deficiencies: In mild cases of bony deficiencies, no treatment may be needed.
+- Bony deficiencies: In mild cases of bony deficiencies, no treatment may be needed.
 In more severe cases, surgery may be required.
 Two of the most commonly performed procedures include distraction lengthening of the mandible (most common) and reconstruction of the mandible with a rib or free vascularized fibula graft (less common).

 As is the case for any patient with a complex craniofacial deformity, individual treatment varies depending upon the degree of involvement of the various structures.
 Your child’s individual treatment plan may vary from others similarly affected due to a variety of other factors.
 It is important that you see an experienced craniofacial team to manage and assess your child’s condition.